 IF I HAD MY WAY

-Using lessons learned in his own mother's kitchen, he reminds her of the beauty of food, and teaches her to value things within her grasp as the world outside grows uglier.
 And then the citrus groves bloom, and during one magical, perfume-filled night, every relationship in the house changes.

 Based on local history and influenced by the Blues (including, in it’s ideal form, a blues singer/performer onstage), If I Had My Way looks at relationships formed by the rational and irrational tides of war, the deep-seated racial tension of the Old South, the loneliness of young souls isolated by culture and time, and hope following darkness like a dream amid the scent of orange blossoms.